tylerebowers/Schwabdev/docs/pages-raw/stream.md

 ```
 </details>
 <details><summary><u>Key Translations</u></summary>
-Schwabdev has a translator for fields, see above.<br>
+Schwabdev has a translation map for fields, see above.<br>
 Note that Schwab's official docs are wrong, these are the correct fields: <br>
 0: "key"<br>
 1: "Sequence"<br>